Scalding: Treatment

 Applying first aid for scalds is the same as for burns.
 First, the site of the injury should be removed from the source of heat, to prevent further scalding.
 If the burn is at least second degree, remove any jewelry or clothing from the site, unless it is already stuck to the skin.
 Cool the scald for about 20 minutes with cool or lukewarm (not cold) water, such as water from a tap.

 With second-degree burns, blisters will form, but should never be popped, as it only increases chances of infection.
 With third-degree burns, it is best to wrap the injury very loosely to keep it clean, and seek expert medical attention.

 Treatments to avoid

-Ice should be avoided, as it can do further damage to area around the injury, as should butter, toothpaste, and specialized creams.
+Ice should be avoided, as it can do further damage to area around the injury, as should butter and toothpaste.

 Food production

 Beef, poultry and pork

 The carcasses of beef, poultry and pork are commonly scalded after slaughter, to facilitate the removal of feathers and hair.
 Methods include immersion in tanks of hot water or spraying with steam.
 The scalding may be hard or soft, in which the temperature or duration is varied.
 A hard scald of 58 °C (136.4 °F) for 2.5 minutes will remove the epidermis of poultry; this is commonly used for carcasses that will be frozen, so that their appearance is white and attractive.